johnfedoruk/bangular/aio/content/guide/service-worker-devops.md

 content that is unknown at build time or are updated more frequently than the app is deployed.

-If the Angular service worker does not have a hash to validate a given resource, it still caches its contents but it honors the HTTP caching headers by using a policy of "stale while revalidate."
-That is, when HTTP caching headers for a cached resource indicate that the resource has expired, the Angular service worker continues to serve the content and it attempts to refresh the resource in the background.
+If the Bangular service worker does not have a hash to validate a given resource, it still caches its contents but it honors the HTTP caching headers by using a policy of "stale while revalidate."
+That is, when HTTP caching headers for a cached resource indicate that the resource has expired, the Bangular service worker continues to serve the content and it attempts to refresh the resource in the background.
 This way, broken unhashed resources do not remain in the cache beyond their